zoonooz/zoonooz.github.io/_posts/portfolio/2013-09-29-android-spr.md

 platform: android
 ---

-This app I made for Superrich as a freelance project.
-They need to redesign the old app that made in 2011.
+I made this app for Superrich as a freelance project.
+They needed to redesign the old app that made in 2011.

 ![image](/img/portfolio/spr1.jpg)
 {: style="text-align: center"}

-The app show the money exchange rates for their customers.
-It also can calculate exchange for selected currency, show latest news and show the map and branches contact information.
+The app shows the money exchange rates for their customers.
+It also can calculate exchange for selected currency, show latest news and show the map and branches with contact information.

 ![image](/img/portfolio/spr2.jpg)
 {: style="text-align: center"}